Engaging emotions, building trust: Why podcast advertising is the next great opportunity for brands

 Jen Sargent, CEO of Wondery, knows that this tagline is what sets them apart.
 "We know the power of telling a good story or creating a feeling of connection with a host, as if you are sitting across the table chatting with a friend," she shared with our virtual audience at unBoxed.

-During her session at unBoxed, which took place virtually from 26 October through to 27 October, Sargent talked about the power of podcasts as a storytelling medium, as well as the potential of the growing podcast advertising industry.
+During her session at unBoxed, which took place virtually from October 26 through October 27, Sargent talked about the power of podcasts as a storytelling medium, as well as the potential of the growing podcast advertising industry.

 The growing global podcast audience

-“Sometimes, new industries try to change consumer behaviour or get consumers to adopt new devices or technology.
-But the beauty of podcasting is that most people already have a phone and have already been trained to expect content on demand,” Sargent said.
-“Because it’s so easy to access, anyone can start listening to podcasts – from younger adults to Millennials to Boomers.
-They listen when they drive, travel, exercise, walk the dog or do the chores.”
+"Sometimes, new industries try to change consumer behavior or get consumers to adopt new devices or technology.
+But the beauty of podcasting is that most people already have a phone and have already been trained to expect content on demand," Sargent said.
+"Because it’s so easy to access, anyone can start listening to podcasts—from younger adults to Millennials to Boomers.
+They listen when they drive, travel, exercise, walk the dog, or do the chores."

 The emotional impact of podcast advertising